epang22/epang22.github.io/_teaching/2016-cambridge.md

 location: "Cambridge, UK"
 ---

-TA’ed two series of labs: 1) thermal expansion, where students measured curvature and resulting bending strains in a biomaterial strip, and 2) creep, where students performed tests of solder wire at room temperature.
+TA’ed two series of labs: 1) thermal expansion, where students measured curvature and resulting bending strains in a bimaterial strip, and 2) creep, where students performed tests of solder wire at room temperature.